zackrage99/portswigger-web-security-solutions/Access control vulnerabilities/URL-based access control can be circumvented.md

 **URL:** https://portswigger.net/web-security/access-control/lab-url-based-access-control-can-be-circumvented

+## Notes:
+- X-Original-URL HTTP header:
-## Notes:  X-Original-URL HTTP header is used by reverse proxies  to preserve the original requested URL before internal rewriting or redirection.
+is used by reverse proxies  to preserve the original requested URL before internal rewriting or redirection.
 It helps backend applications determine the original request when URL rewriting is in use If a website is misconfigured an attacker can override the original request and access provate directories